logo

 Angelo State University

 Angelo State University is home to an online Master of Science (MS) in Professional School Counseling program that prepares graduates for careers as professional school counselors in Texas.
-The 48-credit hour program includes such courses as Career and Occupational Counseling, Professional Practice, School Counseling Techniques, and Comprehensive School Counseling Programs.
-Other courses include a hands-on practicum as well as a capstone course to synthesize previous learning.
+The 48-credit hour program includes courses like Career and Occupational Counseling, Professional Practice, School Counseling Techniques, and Comprehensive School Counseling Programs.
+Other courses involve a hands-on practicum and a capstone course to synthesize previous learning.
 Financial aid, including GPA-based scholarships, is available.
-To qualify for admission, prospective students must have a GPA of 2.75 or better in their undergraduate studies.
+To qualify for admission, prospective students must have at least a 2.75 GPA in their undergraduate studies.
 Note that to qualify to take the required Texas Examination of Educator Standards (TExES) for the Professional Certificate for School Counselors exam, students must also have two years of full-time classroom teaching experience.
 Angelo State University also offers an online, non-licensure Master of Education (MEd) in Guidance and Counseling designed for professional development and careers outside of the public school system.

 Antioch University

-Antioch University New England (AUNE) offers a hybrid Master of Arts (MA) in Clinical Mental Health Counseling, Substance Abuse Counseling Concentration that is designed to prepare competent clinical practitioners with a specialty in the treatment of addictions.
+Antioch University New England (AUNE) offers a hybrid Master of Arts (MA) in Clinical Mental Health Counseling, Addiction Counseling Concentration that is designed to prepare competent clinical practitioners with a specialty in the treatment of addictions.
 The degree plan requires 60 credit hours and is designed to be completed in five semesters.
-Select courses are offered online while others are offered on the AUNE campus.
-Students can expect to take courses like Integrative Approaches to Addiction, Counseling Theories, and Group Approaches to Counseling.
-Graduates will meet the requirements for licensure as clinical mental health counselors in many states, as well as the requirements for licensure as substance abuse counselors in most states.
+Students can take select classes online or on the AUNE campus.
+Students take courses like Integrative Approaches to Addiction, Counseling Theories, and Couple and Family Counseling.
+Graduates meet the requirements for licensure as clinical mental health counselors in many states, as well as the requirements for licensure as substance abuse counselors in most states.
 Prospective students are encouraged to attend an online webinar or on-campus visiting day to learn more about the opportunities offered in this program.

 Colorado Christian University

 Colorado Christian University (CCU) is home to a Master of Arts (MA) in Counseling that can be completed online or on campus at the school’s Lakewood or Colorado Springs campuses.
 Courses in this 60-credit hour program take place in seven-week blocks, allowing students to focus on a limited number of courses at one time and complete the program in as few as two-and-a-half years.
-The curriculum also includes a counseling residency as well as a counseling internship and professional orientation.
-Up to 12 credit hours can be transferred towards the program from other graduate institutions.
+The curriculum also includes a counseling residency, a counseling internship, and a professional orientation.
+Students can transfer up to 12 credit hours toward the program from other graduate institutions.
 The MA in Counseling at CCU is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 Graduates are qualified to sit for CACREP’s National Counselor Exam, which is the licensure exam required in Colorado as well as in many other states.

 Syracuse University

-For further information on careers with a master’s in counseling, including education requirements, license guidelines, salaries, and outlooks, see the following careers pages.
+For further information on careers you can pursue with a master’s in counseling, including education requirements, license guidelines, salaries, and outlooks, review the following careers pages.

 Frequently Asked Questions